Hyperbolic Twisted Torus Links: Hyperbolic Twisted Torus Links

 The two link components of $T(p,2)$, $L_1$ and $L_2$, are both equal to the trivial torus knot $T(\frac{p}{2}, 1)$.
 Denote $S^3-N(L_i\cup J)$ by $M_i$ with $i= 1, 2$.

 \begin{proposition} Consider $a>1$ and $a\geq b>0$.
-The link $T(a, 1)\cup C$, where $T(a, 1)$ is the $(a, 1)$-trivial torus knot and $C$ is a circle encircling $b$ longitudinal strands of $T(a, 1)$, as shown on the left of Figure~\ref{1}, has no essential tori. \end{proposition}
+The exterior of the link $T(a, 1)\cup C$, where $T(a, 1)$ is the $(a, 1)$-trivial torus knot and $C$ is a circle encircling $b$ longitudinal strands of $T(a, 1)$, as shown on the left of Figure~\ref{1}, has no essential tori. \end{proposition}

 \begin{proof}Consider first $b>1$.
-By removing the last $a-(b+1)$ crossings of $T(a, 1)$, we can transform the knot $T(a, 1)$ into the knot $T(b, 1)$ and $C$ into the braid axis of the braid of the last knot.
+By removing the last $a-b$ crossings of $T(a, 1)$, we can transform the knot $T(a, 1)$ into the knot $T(b, 1)$ and $C$ into the braid axis of the braid of the last knot.

-All surgeries along $C$ yields $(b, bk+1)$-torus knots.
-Thus, if $T(b, 1)\cup C$ has an essential torus, then $T$ doesn't intersect $C$ and bounds a solid torus containing $T(b, 1)$ in one side and $C$ in the other.
-Futhermore, since the unknot doesn't have any essential tori [\cite{hatcher2007notes}, page 15], $T$ is unknotted.
+If the exterior of $T(b, 1)\cup C$ has an essential torus, then $T$ doesn't intersect $C$ and bounds a solid torus containing $T(b, 1)$ in one side and $C$ in the other.
+Futhermore, since the unknot doesn't have any essential tori \cite[page 15]{hatcher2007notes}, $T$ is unknotted.

-Any surgery along $C$ transform $T$ into a new torus $T'$.
-If we consider high slopes, we assume that there is one $(\frac{1}{s})$-surgery along $C$ such that $T'$ is knotted.
-As $T$ is incompressible and not boundary parallell in the side containing $T(b, 1)$, $T'$ is also incompressible and not boundary parallell in the side containing the nontrivial torus knot $T(b, bk+1)$.
-Thus, $T'$ is an essential torus in $S^3 - N(T(b, bk+1))$.
+After $(1/k)$-surgery along $C$, we obtain the $(b, bk+1)$-torus knots and a new torus $T'$ in the exterior of this torus knot.
+If we consider high slopes, we can assume that there is $(1/s)$-surgery along $C$ such that $T'$ is knotted.
+As $T$ is incompressible and not boundary parallell in the side containing $T(b, 1)$, $T'$ is also incompressible and not boundary parallell in the side containing the non-trivial torus knot $T(b, bs+1)$.
+Thus, $T'$ is an essential torus for $S^3 - N(T(b, bs+1))$.
 But, it implies a contradiction since torus knots don't have any essential tori by \cite{Incompressible}.

 Now if $b=1$, then $T(a, 1)\cup C$ is the Hopf link which doesn't have any essential tori. \end{proof}

 \begin{corollary} $M_1$ and $M_2$ are atoroidal. \end{corollary}